-\paragraph{MNIST geodesics.} We represent each image from the MNIST dataset~\cite{lecun2010mnist} as a probability measure over $\mathbb{R}^4$.
-The grayscale pixel intensities define a normalized density over spatial coordinates $(x, y) \in \mathbb{R}^2$, and we enrich this representation by assigning each pixel two additional values corresponding to red and blue color channels.
+\paragraph{MNIST geodesics.} We represent each image from the MNIST dataset (\cite{lecun2010mnist}) as a probability measure over $\mathbb{R}^4$.
+The grayscale pixel intensities define a normalized density over spatial coordinates $(x, y) \in \mathbb{R}^2$, and we further assign each pixel two additional values corresponding to red and blue color channels.
 We construct two orthogonal geodesics: the first one interpolates between a digit "1" and a digit "2", both assigned a fixed purple by setting the color channels to $0.5$.
 The second one is defined from the midpoint of the first, by linearly interpolating the color from red to blue.
 As shown in Figures~\ref{fig:comp_mnist_geod_example} and~\ref{fig:mnist_geod_components}, \textsc{GPCAgen} successfully recovers the two geodesics intersecting orthogonally.
-A second experiment on the MNIST dataset is displayed in Appendix \ref{app:figures}. \paragraph{3D point cloud.} We use the ModelNet40 3D point cloud dataset~\cite{wu20153dshapenetsdeeprepresentation} and apply \textsc{GPCA} to a subset of 100 randomly selected lamp point clouds.
+A second experiment on the MNIST dataset is displayed in Appendix \ref{app:figures}. \paragraph{3D point cloud.} We use the ModelNet40 3D point cloud dataset (\cite{wu20153dshapenetsdeeprepresentation}) and apply \textsc{GPCA} to a subset of 100 randomly selected lamp point clouds.
 Figure~\ref{fig:comp_pca} (\textbf{middle row}) and Figure~\ref{fig:pca_image_lamp_example} (\textbf{left}) demonstrate that the first principal component captures the distinction between hanging lamps (chandeliers) and standing lamps (floor lamps), while the second component reflects variations in the thickness of the lamp structure.
 We conduct a similar experiment on 100 point clouds from ModelNet40 representing different chairs.
-As shown in Figure~\ref{fig:comp_pca} (\textbf{top row}) and Figure~\ref{fig:pca_chair_example}, the first principal component captures the height of the seat, while the second component distinguishes between chairs and armchairs.
+As shown in Figure~\ref{fig:comp_pca} (\textbf{top row}) and Figure~\ref{fig:pca_chair_example}, the first principal component distinguishes between chairs and armchairs, while the second component captures the height of the seat.